-Personal Capital also does an excellent job with investment tracking.
+Empower also does an excellent job with investment tracking.
 You can see your portfolio’s returns, track your net worth, analyze investment fees, track your asset allocation, and more.
 It’s a free service, and they make their money by offering optional advisory services.

 I don’t use their advisory services, but I’ve tracked my portfolio with the free software and app for the last six-plus years.

 So that’s how I lost 10 pounds in 24 days.
 I used many of the same principles that I used to become financially independent in 10 years after finishing residency.